- Employment & Severance Agreements

 How to Protect Yourself

-I understand that blowing the whistle on illegal conduct in the public and private sectors is never easy.
+We understand that blowing the whistle on illegal conduct in the public and private sectors is never easy.
 For that reason, employees would do well to fully document the suspected illegal activity.
 No one should steal information from an employer.
 However, documenting dates and times of conversations and property identifying supporting documentation bolsters a case.

 Fortunately, whistleblower laws provide protection even if your suspicions are wrong and an employer is not breaking the law.
 Nevertheless, most laws require that workers have some reason for suspecting illegal conduct.
 Find documentation that backs up your hunches.